1. What is smart EV charging?

 Stabilize the grid

-Smart charging events can be controlled based on various signals: for example, charging can be automatically set to start when electricity demand is at its lowest.
+Smart charging events can be controlled based on various signals; for example, charging can be automatically set to start when electricity demand is at its lowest.
 The ability to control charging based on different energy production and consumption signals offers you new business opportunities.
-Energy management features should be provided for EV drivers as an opportunity, a chance to voluntarily take part in demand-response.
+Energy management features should be provided for EV drivers as an opportunity to participate in demand response voluntarily.
 Consumers also need incentives and information.

 Keep up with the changing world

-The pace of change in the mobility sector is rapid and not all future needs can be predicted.
-Smart charging services located in the cloud can be updated, changed and developed on the go.
-When you purchase a smart charging solution, you purchase a service that is up to date every day.
+The pace of change in the mobility sector is rapid, and not all future needs can be predicted.
+Smart charging services in the cloud can be updated, changed and developed on the go.
+When you purchase a smart charging solution, you purchase an up-to-date service.

 Easily manage a number of smart EV charging stations

-As a network operator, you can create device groups, pricing models and packages for end-customers.
+As a network operator, you can create device groups, pricing models and packages for end customers.
 Testing different prices and managing station groups is effortless.
-We’ll help you to get started with using the management tools so you can make the most of the smart system.
+We’ll help you use the management tools to make the most of the smart system.

 Stay up to date on your business

 Keeping up with your business is more effortless than ever: All actions at your charging stations are visible in the management system and collected into convenient and easy-to-read overviews.
-You can follow the key metrics and statistics, and even view individual station events if you wish.
+You can follow the key metrics and statistics and even view individual station events.